Darious Williams: 2023

 Head coach Doug Pederson retained Williams and Tyson Campbell as the starting cornerbacks to begin the season.
-On October 1, 2023, Williams made five combined tackles (four solo), a season-high three pass deflections, and returned an interception thrown by Desmond Ridder to wide receiver Drake London for a 61–yard touchdown as the Jaguars defeated the Atlanta Falcons 23–7.
+On October 1, 2023, Williams made five combined tackles (four solo), a season-high three pass deflections, and returned an interception thrown by Desmond Ridder to wide receiver Drake London for a 61-yard touchdown as the Jaguars defeated the Atlanta Falcons 23–7.
 The following week, he collected a season-high seven solo tackles, made a pass deflection, and intercepted a pass thrown by Josh Allen to wide receiver Stefon Diggs during a 25–20 win at the Buffalo Bills in Week 5.
 In Week 6, he made three solo tackles, two pass deflections, and had his third consecutive game with an interception after picking off a pass by Gardner Minshew to wide receiver Michael Pittman during a 37–20 victory against the Indianapolis Colts.
 On December 10, 2023, he recorded two solo tackles, tied his season-high of three pass deflections, and tied his career with his fourth interception of the season after intercepting a pass by Joe Flacco to wide receiver Cedric Tillman during a 27–31 loss at the Cleveland Browns.
 He started all 17 games during the 2023 NFL season for the first time in his career and had a total of 53 combined tackles (44 solo), a career-high 19 pass deflections, four interceptions, two forced fumbles, and one touchdown.
 He received an overall grade of 79.5 from Pro Football Focus and a coverage grade of 85.3.
+On March 5, 2024, Williams was released by the Jaguars.